Amjko/ddlc-theme-homepage/README.md

 > I do not take credit for the creation of the audios used, I simply downloaded them from [this site.](https://www.101soundboards.com/boards/32101-ddlc-soundboard)
 > The GUI assets were recreated by me.
 > The "Amjko Studios" logo that shows upon opening is neither a real logo nor a company.
 I simply had to place something in replacement of the "Team Salvato" logo.

+## 🔃 Usage
+Feel free to check out the raw code and implement some of the functions I had created to your project if applicable.
+> I apologize if it is unreadable, I am yet to improve my code for readability and accessability.

 ## 📩 Contact
 📨 Want to share feedback?
 Open an [issue](https://github.com/Amjko/ddlc-theme-homepage/issues) or reach out via GitHub.